noahwilliamsson/openspotify/README.txt

 - Pretty much useless and should be removed

 win32/
-- Bundled openssl, zlib and jpeglib headers and libraries for Windows
+- Bundled openssl and zlib headers and libraries for Windows